 Women in the Jazz Age did not leave the house without a hat or some type of head covering.
-Fortunately for them, there was no reason to do so with the wide range of hats and headbands that were available to them.
-Although the snug fitting cloche hat was the most common 1920s hat it certainly wasn’t the only one.
+Fortunately for them, there was no reason not to do so with the wide range of hats and headbands that were available to them.
+Although the snug fitting cloche hat was the most common, it certainly wasn’t the only women’s 1920s hat style.

-The hat styles of the early 1920s were still somewhat influenced by the enormous hats of the previous decades.
-The large hats from the turn of the century were often accessorized with an abundance of bird feathers but the Audubon Society managed to get that trend banned and once that happened big hats started to fall out of favor.
+1920s hat styles in the early years were still somewhat influenced by the enormous hats of the previous decades.
+The large hats from the turn of the century were often accessorized with an abundance of bird feathers, but the Audubon Society managed to get that trend banned with the Migratory Bird Treaty Act of 1918.
+Once that happened, big hats started to fall out of favor.

 1920s Musketeer Hat

 In 1921, the release of The Three Musketeers sparked a brief trend for ladies wearing the three-corner musketeer hat, also called a Cavalier hat.
 In the summer they were made of straw, and in the winter they were crafted from rich velvet.